AmpersandJS/ampersand-view/README.md

 # human-view

-A set of common helpers and conventions for using as a base view for backbone applications.
+A set of common helpers and conventions for using as a base view for humanjs / backbone applications.

 <!---starthide-->
 <p class="docLink">Part of the <a href="http://docs.humanjavascript.com/#all_human_view">Human JavaScript toolkit</a></p>